sanskrit/raw_etexts_english/blogs/manasataramgini/2011-04-21_the-mechanical-the-magical-and-the-fantastic-2.md

 +++
-title = "The mechanical, the magical and thexa0fantastic"
+title = "The mechanical, the magical and the fantastic"

 +++
 She said: “You had promised the robots of king bhoja even as we had